Camdah77/PP3/README.md

 ## Features

 ### Existing Features:
-- I have You've integrated external libraries like termcolor and my own art.py with ASCII-images.
+- I have You've integrated external libraries like termcolor and my art.py with ASCII images.
-- The game has multiple levels, which adds depth and complexity to the game .
+- The game has multiple levels, which adds depth and complexity to the game.
-- Steps with option to chooce differents ways.
+- Steps with the option to choose different ways.
-- Random numbers makes the app different everytime
+- Random numbers make the app different every time

 #### Landing Page:
 ![Landing Page](images/landing.png)
 To make the landing page welcoming I added a colorful image as a background.
-I also wrote my name and contact info to GitHub, Linkedin and e-mail.
+I also wrote my name and contact info on GitHub, Linkedin, and e-mail.

 ![Options to go left or right](images/1door.png)
-After welcome message.
-The user has a option to left or right.
+After the welcome message.
+The user has an option to left or right.